Qandeel Baloch: In popular culture

 Baloch's death has drawn mixed reactions from different sections of society in Pakistan.
-Some called her death an honour killing and some think that the motive was money.
+Some called her death an honour killing, and some think that the motive was money.
 An episode in the A-Plus Entertainment series Yeh Junoon was partially based on her life.
 The series starred Zhalay Sarhadi and Shamoon Abbasi in lead roles.
-Sharmeen Obaid-Chinoy's untitled documentary film on her life is under production.

-On 27 July 2017, Urdu1 started to air a 28-episode biopic television drama titled Baaghi (meaning "Rebel" in Urdu) based on Qandeel's life, where Saba Qamar plays her character.
-The first episode amassed more than 4 million views on YouTube.
+On 27 July 2017, Urdu1 started to air a 28-episode biopic television drama titled Baaghi (meaning Rebel in Urdu) based on Qandeel's life, where Saba Qamar plays her character.
+The first episode amassed more than 4 million views on YouTube, and the series went on to become a major critical and commercial success.

 In 2016, MangoBaaz reported that Qandeel Baloch was the most Googled person in Pakistan in 2016.

-In March 2017, The British-Pakistani/Indian-American hip hop group Swet Shop Boys dedicated the track Aaja from their latest album in the memory of Qandeel Baloch.
+In March 2017, the British-Pakistani-Indian-American hip hop group Swet Shop Boys dedicated the track Aaja from their latest album to the memory of Qandeel Baloch.
 Recorded samples of her voice from her social media content is also used towards the end of the track.

 In June 2017, a documentary film Undercover Asia S4: In The Name Of Honour premiered on Channel NewsAsia.
-Produced by MAKE Productions, it tells how Baloch's bold and sexual videos challenged convention and shocked a nation which later led to fatal consequences.
+Produced by Make Productions, it tells how Baloch's bold and sexual videos challenged convention and shocked a nation which later led to fatal consequences.

+The 2023 film Wakhri is loosely based on Baloch’s case.